Annual Security Report

-SBCC Campus Security gathers statistical crime data from its own records and from information provided by the Office of the Dean of Student Affairs and other designated Campus Security Authorities.
-Campus Security gathers the required crime statistics annually from each of the satellite campuses as well as from their local law enforcement agencies and publishes the reports locally.
-As required by law, Campus Security reports this information to the Office of Postsecondary Education on an annual basis.
+The SBCC Campus Safety department gathers statistical crime data from its own records and from information provided by the Office of the Dean of Student Affairs and other designated Campus Security Authorities.
+Campus Safety gathers the required crime statistics annually from each of the satellite campuses as well as from their local law enforcement agencies and publishes the reports locally.
+As required by law, Campus Safety reports this information to the Office of Postsecondary Education on an annual basis.
 Each year an e-mail notification is made to all enrolled students through Pipeline that provides the web site to access this report.
 Faculty and Staff will receive the same notification through e-mail.

 - Emergency Operations Plan

 - Guidelines For Violent Or Threatening Situations PDF File

 - Guidelines Following A Violent Or Threatening Situation PDF File

 - Evacuation Plan PDF File